me4tw/MoinBuffer/README.md

 And they still save you typing and runtime performance for user-input / dynamic-sized data so long as your static buffer size is big enough to cover the common case.

+Another idea would be using a garbage collector for the heap buffer so that the free function never needs to be called, that would be even better.

 [![HitCount](http://hits.dwyl.io/me4tw/MoinBuffer.svg)](http://hits.dwyl.io/me4tw/MoinBuffer)